 I’ve heard about lead in dinnerware but was never concerned about it before we had our daughter.
 I bought our dinnerware at least 10 years ago and just recently decided to research this topic after all the latest toy recalls due to lead.
 After all, we put hot food on our plates at least twice a day and our kids come into contact with possible lead more likely this way than through toys.
 Lead and cadmium is still commonly used in dinnerware today.
-Unless it is stated to be lead and cadmium free, they most likely contain both.
-Even though the FDA assures that the levels in dinnerware purchased in the USA are safe today, I prefer to choose a safer alternative for my family.
+Unless it is stated to be lead and cadmium-free, they most likely contain both.
+Even though the FDA assures us that the levels in dinnerware purchased in the USA are safe today, I prefer to choose a safer alternative for my family.

 The FDA states adults absorb 11% of lead reaching the digestive tract, while children absorb between 30-75%!
 When lead is inhaled, up to 50% is absorbed.
 Lead is stored primarily in the bones where it accumulates for decades and displaces calcium.
 The Hazardous Substances Data Bank states the half-life for lead is around 20 years.
-This means whatever amount of lead you currently have in your body, in 20 years time; you will still have half of that amount.
-Long-term exposure of cadmium in the air, food, and water can lead to kidney disease, lung damage and fragile bones.
+This means whatever amount of lead you currently have in your body, in 20 years time you will still have half of that amount.
+Long-term exposure of cadmium in the air, food and water can lead to kidney disease, lung damage and fragile bones.

-Lead and Cadmium from dinnerware can leach into your body by:
+Lead and cadmium from dinnerware can leach into your body by:

 - eating foods with an acid base

 - microwaving your food (The California Childhood Lead Poisoning Prevention Branch advises against cooking or microwaving in dishes that may contain lead since this speeds up the lead leaching process).

 - putting them into a dishwasher (Dishwashers can damage the glazed surface of your dinnerware because of the heat and water intensity).